MingZeY/LinkRPC/README.md

     }
 }

-// Hook service to server, only methods marked with @TypedRPCAPIDefine.method() will be hooked server.hookService('math', new MathService());
+// Hook service to server, only methods marked with @LinkRPCAPIDefine.method() will be hooked server.hookService('math', new MathService());

 // Start server